testboots/tds/README.md

 digitaldelivery
 ===============

-techniques, tools, and metrics for improving your digital software factory
+techniques, tools, and metrics for improving our digital software factory